30 Minutes (song)

 "30 Minutes" is a song by Russian recording duo t.A.T.u., taken from their debut English language studio album 200 km/h in the Wrong Lane (2002).
-It was released in 2001 in Russian as 30 Minut (Cyrillic: 30 минут, also known as "Полчаса" (Polchasa), meaning half-an-hour) from the album 200 Po Vstrechnoy.
-It was written by Sergio Galoyan, Martin Kierszenbaum, Ivan Shapovalov and Valeriy Polienko, while production was handled by Kierzszenbaum and Robert Orton.
+It was first released in Russian as 30 Minut (Cyrillic: 30 минут, also known as "Полчаса" (Polchasa), meaning half an hour) from the album 200 Po Vstrechnoy (2001).
+It was written by Sergio Galoyan, Martin Kierszenbaum, Ivan Shapovalov, and Valeriy Polienko, while production was handled by Kierzszenbaum and Robert Orton.
 The song was released in Europe as a promotional single from the album in 2003.

-"30 Minutes" received favorable reviews from music critics, where some critics noted that compared to other ballads, they felt it was delicate and mellow.
-It was also noted as a highlight to the studio album.
+"30 Minutes" received favorable reviews from music critics, with some critics noting that, compared to other ballads, they felt it was delicate and mellow.
+It was also noted as a highlight of the studio album.
 The song managed to chart inside the top forty in Romania.
 A music video was taken from the Russian version and edited to fit into the English version, which was then released.

 Background and release

-The song was written by Sergio Galoyan, Martin Kierszenbaum, Ivan Shapovalov and Valeriy Polienko, while production was handled by Kierzszenbaum and Robert Orton.
-The song was only served as a promo CD single in Europe, holding three tracks.
-These being the album version, a remix and the music video.
+The song was written by Sergio Galoyan, Martin Kierszenbaum, Ivan Shapovalov, and Valeriy Polienko, while production was handled by Kierzszenbaum and Robert Orton.
+The song was only served as a promo CD single in Europe, holding three tracks, which consist of the album version, a remix and the music video.

 Reception

 "30 Minutes" received favorable reviews from most music critics.
 Drago Bonacich from Allmusic selected the song as an album highlight.
 James Martin from The Digital Mix called the song an "exceptional haunting piano piece" and concluded that it sounds as chilling as Siberia looks.
 Matt Cibula from PopMatters described the song as a "slow atmospheric ballad."

-Commercially, however, the song was a failure as it didn't manage to chart in any record chart apart from Romania.
+Commercially, however, the song was a failure as it didn't manage to chart on any record chart apart from Romania.
 The song peaked at number thirty-four on the Romanian Singles Chart.